anjilab/mathematics-for-ml-datascience/chapter3/week4/hypothesis-testing/data_analysis/Notes.md

 Sampling: There are probability and non-probability sampling.
 Non-probability samples are choosen for specific criteria.
 Non-probability used in qualitative and exploratory research. often used method but proability sampling such as simple probability sampling and stratified can be used to reduce the risk of sampling bias.
 Probability sampling used in quantitative research.
 Sampling error :  difference between population parameter and sample statistic.
 Test statistic: Any value or number obtained from statistical test.
 It describes how far your observation is from the mean.
 It tells how different two or more groups are from overall population mean.
 The test statistic is used to assess the evidence against the null hypothesis.
 It quantifies how much the observed data deviates from what would be expected under the assumption of no relationship or no difference.
 The test statistic provides a measure of how "far" the observed data is from what would be expected if the null hypothesis were true.
+Significance level: It is predetermined value choosen before begining our expt.
+It actually tells us how much we are willing to reject null hypothesis even if it is true.
+Usually set to small value.
+If 0.05 = 5% which means we are willing to accept 5% chance of reject true null hypothesis.In about 5 out of 100 experiments, the evidence from the sample might be misleading, leading to the incorrect rejection of a true null hypothesis.
+So basically, significance level is some threshold researcher set while conducting experiment.  if it is set to 0.05, it means that they are accepting 5% error in accepting the result rejecting the true null hypothesis.If we repeated same experiment out of 100 times only 5 times we will see rejecting H0 even if it is true .

+p-value: it is the strength of evidence against null hypothesis. if this is small then significance level, that means the observed data is very less likely to occur under true null hypothesis so we can reject the null hypothesis. smaller p-value means strength is strong enough to reject the null hypothesis. larger p-value means, less strength to reject null hypothesis, that means this observed data are consistent with what would be expected if the null hypothesis were true.

+<b> Small p-value means that the given test statistic is less likely to follow the assumption of null hypothesis being true. small p-value means that we wont be seeing that data under the distribution when we assume that H0 is true.
+A small p-value indicates that the observed data are less likely to have occurred under the assumption that the null hypothesis is true.
+In other words, it suggests that the null hypothesis is not a good explanation for the observed results. </b>

 So, for data analayis we need to know about:
 1. WHAT KINDS OF DATA i.e DATA TYPE